katur/eegi/dbmigration/README.md

 ### `library` app: well-level
 concept | GenomeWideGI | eegi
 ------- | ------------ | ----
-well-level clone identities of library plates | `RNAiPlate` (primary plates), `CherryPickRNAiPlate` (secondary) and `ReArrayRNAiPlate` (Julie and Eliana rearrays) | Combine all plates in `LibraryWell`.
-Do not migrate Julie plates. well-level parent relationships from primary plates to source plates (i.e., to Ahringer 384 plate or GHR-style Orfeome plates) | can be derived from `RNAiPlate` columns `chromosome`, `384PlateID`, and `384Well` (though confusing because 384PlateID is incomplete without chromosome for Ahringer 384 plates, and because the Orfeome plates are actually 96 wells) | capture with FK from `LibraryWell` to `LibraryWell` well-level parent relationships from secondary plates to primary plates | `CherryPickTemplate` (but incomplete; many rows missing) | capture with FK from `LibraryWell` to `LibraryWell`
+well-level clone identities of library plates | `RNAiPlate` (primary plates), `CherryPickRNAiPlate` (secondary) and `ReArrayRNAiPlate` (Julie and Eliana rearrays) | Combine all plates in `LibraryStock`.
+Do not migrate Julie plates. well-level parent relationships from primary plates to source plates (i.e., to Ahringer 384 plate or GHR-style Orfeome plates) | can be derived from `RNAiPlate` columns `chromosome`, `384PlateID`, and `384Well` (though confusing because 384PlateID is incomplete without chromosome for Ahringer 384 plates, and because the Orfeome plates are actually 96 wells) | capture with FK from `LibraryStock` to `LibraryStock` well-level parent relationships from secondary plates to primary plates | `CherryPickTemplate` (but incomplete; many rows missing) | capture with FK from `LibraryStock` to `LibraryStock`
-PK for `LibraryWell` | two fields: plate and well | single field, in format plate\_well (e.g., I-1-A1\_H05) Wells with no clone (theoretically) | not included in database | include in database.
+PK for `LibraryStock` | two fields: plate and well | single field, in format plate\_well (e.g., I-1-A1\_H05) Wells with no clone (theoretically) | not included in database | include in database.
 Due to mistakes in the bacterial library, some wells with no intended clone do grow, and sometimes even have phenotypes.
 We photograph these wells, and sometimes even score and sequence them.
 So we should represent them in the database, with `intended_clone_id` null.

 **Still to do**